 For me what is interesting is seeing the ETF space grow in India.
 ETFs typically have a lower cost (known as expense ratio in the biz) and can be traded via your local stockbroker.
 When people ask for investing advice, I give them my 3 stage process:

-1. Absolute beginner – get an ETF or mutual fund that tracks the index (Benchmark Nifty BeES is an example)
+1. Absolute beginner – get an ETF or index fund that tracks the Sensex or Nifty index (Benchmark Nifty BeES is an example)

 3. Expert or gambler – invest directly into the stock market by picking the stocks yourself